alexrutar/banditvis/README.md

 The second most important aspect is the `Simulation` declaration.
 The number or character following is irrelevant; however, each name must be different if there are multiple `Simulation` declarations.
 Within the simulation, there are two major sub-classes: the `Algorithm` and the `Bandit`.

 The `Algorithm` sub-class describes the algorithm. `algtype` is the type of algorithm, and there are various other arguments depending on the specific `algtype` used.
-Those are described in detail in the *Simulation / Algorithm* secton.
+Those are described in detail in the [Algorithm Sub-Class](#the-algorithm-sub-class) secton.

 The 'Bandit' sub-class describes the bandit / environment.
 The `ArmList` sub class takes a list of arms, which must be bracketed in python-style and preceded by a dash (`-`) and a space, as the example shows.
 Depending on the arm type, the second parameter will have different numbers of arguments to do different things.
 There are also other arguments, depending on the type of arm - for example, a Linear Bandit also needs a `MeanVector` declaration.
-Those specifics are described in detail in the *Simulation / Bandit* section.
+Those specifics are described in detail in the [Bandit Sub-Class](#the-bandit-sub-class) section.

 `Horizon` and `Cycles` denote the horizon that each simulation is to be run to, and the number of cycles that should be run.
 They can be declared at the top-level or within each simulation independently; top level declarations will be applied to all the simulations.

 There are also other various arguments, such as `PlotTitle`, `PlotSave`, and `Animate` which will be described farther down; the names are usually self-explanatory.
-Those are described in detail in the *Additional Arguments* section.
+Those are described in detail in the [Additional Arguments](#additional-arguments) section.

 Comments are done python-style with a hash (`#`), and whitespace and blank lines are conveniently ignored.
 For file examples, see the following three sections.